mvanwinkleias/blog_posts/2023-05-01-decommissioning_things/Decommissioning_things.md

 in your configuration that won't widthstand time.
 Reference ticketing systems or wiki pages.

-Also, don't put dates in the comments...
-Use tickets.
+Also, don't mini-blog in comments.
+Use a ticket.

 ## Linking Tickets